 This checking account also comes with a mobile app and digital payment capability.
 Although FNBO Direct does not assess fees on third-party ATMs, terminal operators might.

-FNBO Direct Savings Accounts
+FNBO Direct Savings Accounts Review

 The FNBO Direct Online Savings account has a high APY and no fees.
 The savings account has the same digital payment and mobile capabilities as the bank’s checking account, and there’s only a $1 minimum to open.
 These are some of the reasons why GOBankingRates has ranked it as one of the Best Savings Accounts of 2021.